micheles/papers/PITCHME.md

 - XML/CSV exporters
 - XML/CSV importers
-- The choice of the internal formats is even more important
+- Clearly the choice of the internal formats is even more important:
+  HDF5 is the way to go

 ---